DinoChiesa/Apigee-Java-Xslt/Readme.md

    https://github.com/carloseberhardt/apiploy) or similar to import the proxy into an Edge organization, and then deploy the proxy .

-6. Use a client to generate and send http requests to tickle the proxy.
+6. use a client to generate and send http requests to tickle the proxy.